Mid Cornwall · TR3

 Why Stithians is its own job.

-Conservation Area covers the village core.
+Locally, conservation Area covers the village core.
 Reservoir SSSI to the south and A39 corridor shape edge-of-village development.
 For renovation specifically, parts of Stithians sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Stithians project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Stithians projects parish-up, not template-down — the TR3 context shapes the design from day one.
+Whether the project is on modern small estates in the centre or further out toward Ponsanooth, the renovation response is locally tuned.

 Planning note